Frama-99/Pancake-Problem---A-Star/README.md

 The A* search uses a priority queue that stores a list of potential nodes to be visited (to be clear, a node represents a path to a state.
 This means that there can be multiple nodes for a given state).
-Each node is added to the priority queue as a tuple that contains the its total cost (first priority), the order in which it was added (second priority), and the node itself.
-The order of the priority queue is first determined by the total cost.
+Each node is added to the priority queue with its total cost as first priority, and the order in which it was added as second priority.
+This means that the order of the priority queue is first determined by the total cost.
 If two nodes have the same total cost, then the node that was first introduced has higher priority.

 The priority queue is constructed using a python heap.